bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/js_callbacks.rst

     # execute a callback whenever p.x_range.start changes
     p.x_range.js_on_change('start', callback)

-Some Bokeh models have additional, specialized events.
+Some Bokeh models have additional, topics events.
 For example, the :class:`~bokeh.models.ColumnDataSource` model also supports ``"patch"`` and ``"stream"`` events.
 You can use these events to trigger ``CustomJS`` callbacks whenever the data source is patched or streamed to.